 If English Writing 401 is not offered in the student's final semester, another English Writing course may be substituted with the approval of the department.

-MINOR: The Physics courses of the Foundation and four units of Physics Selectives.
+MINOR: The Physics courses of the Foundation and eight units of Physics Selectives.

 COMBINED PLAN IN LIBERAL ARTS AND ENGINEERING: The program for majors provides for entrance into the Combined Plan Programs (3-2) at Columbia University and the California Institute of Technology.
 Students interested in engineering should consult the combined plan page for details of these programs.